cloudmesh-community/book/chapters/doc/report.md

 Report.11:

-:   Review in a grammar book propper usage of "a" and "the".
+:   Review in a grammar book proper usage of "a" and "the".

 Report.11: